Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Application

 The fourth method is the one described in \Cref{full_bayes}, considering a model error with a hierarchical description but with a full-Bayesian approach, to compute the estimator $\ENM{\psi(Y_t(\x_0))}$.
 We call it \textit{Hierarchical full Bayes}.
 We consider the prior $p_{\Lambd} = p_{\Lambd}(\cdot \mid \alpp)$ described in \Cref{plambd}, and $p_{\Abf}$ the pdf of the uniform distribution $\mathcal{U}_{\mathcal{I}(\alppstarl,\alpinter)},$ with $\mathcal{I}(\alppstarl,\alpinter) = [(\alppstarl)_1 - \alpinter, (\alppstarl)_1 + \alpinter]\times \dots \times [(\alppstarl)_r - \alpinter, (\alppstarl)_r + \alpinter]\cap[-10,10]^r,$ and $\alpinter \in \mathbb{R}$.
 The constant $\alpinter$ is introduced to prevent the investigation of zones with high fluctuations of $\frac{p_{ \Lambd}(\Lambd_k\mid \alpp)}{p_{ \Lambd}(\Lambd_k\mid \alppstarl)}. $ We work with $\alpinter = 4$ here.
 Note that this choice of prior $p_{\Abf}$ allows for negative values of $\alpp$ (or values higher than $1$), that can concentrate $p_{\Lambd}(\cdot\mid \alpp)$ on a zone near $0$ (or a zone near $1$, respectively).

 Finally, the last approach is the one presented in \cite{huan_embedded}, called \textit{Embedded discrepancy} here.
-Their work is particularly interesting in our context as they consider a model error that is embedded in the calibration parameters and then can be set up in our transposition situation, as detailed in \ref{embed}.
+Their work is particularly interesting in our context as they consider a model error that is embedded in the calibration parameters and then can be set up in our transposition situation.
+The method is detailed in \ref{embed}, but it is important to highlight here the difference between the \textit{Embedded discrepancy} and the \textit{Hierarchical full Bayes} approach.
+With our hierarchical model, we consider $Y_t(\x) = f_t(\x, \Lambd),$ where the prior of $\Lambd$ depends on random hyperparameters $\Abf,$ and a Bayesian inference is conducted for both $\Lambd$ and $\Abf$.
+For a given $\alpp$, the posterior distribution of $\Lambd$ is proportionnal to $p(\yobs\mid \lambd)p_\Lambd(\lambd\mid \alpp).$ However, in the \textit{Embedded discrepancy} approach, the model is $Y_t(\x) = f_t(\x, \Lambd),$ where the distribution of $\Lambd$ depends on random hyperarameters $\Abf = (\Abf^1,\Abf^2).$ Here, the Bayesian inference is conducted only on the hyperparameters $\Abf$.
+Particularly, for a given $\alpp$, the distribution of $\Lambd$ is directly obtained by $p(\Lambd \mid \alpp)$, without any posterior consideration.
+The parametrization of $\Lambd \mid \alpp$ plays a crucial role here.
+Following the recommendations in~\cite{huan_embedded}, we adopt a Legendre-Uniform Polynomial Chaos representation for the distribution of $\Lambd \mid \alpp$, as the parameters $\Lambd$ are bounded here.